 Discipline at St. Paul is meant to develop courtesy and respect for the student themselves, their teachers, other adults and their fellow students.
 The following Discipline Plan highlights behaviours that are not acceptable at St. Paul.
-The classroom teacher or supervisor will usually handle level 1 behaviours.
-Level 2 and 3 behaviours are of a more serious nature and may involve the teacher, Principal and/or Vice Principal.
-A parent will be notified by phone or letter when it is deemed appropriate by either the teacher or the Administration.
-Consequences for behaviour will be determined by the staff and administration.
+The classroom teacher or supervisor will usually handle Level 1 behaviours.
+Level 2 and 3 behaviours are of a more serious nature and may involve the teacher, Principal, and/or Vice Principal.
+A parent will be notified by phone or email when it is deemed appropriate by either the teacher or the Administration.
 CISVA Policy 426, Suspensions and Expulsions, may also be referenced and applied.